About Tasks

 Because “write claims” counts the total number of claims written by a student, the number of “claims under others’ claims” and “claims under your own claims” will count toward this total.

 • Vote on claims: This is the number of claims students should vote on.
-The Voting feature allows students to vote on how persuasive claims are, giving them a mark between 0 (not at all persuasive) to 4 (very persuasive).
+The Voting feature allows students to vote on how persuasive claims are, giving them a mark between 0 (not at all persuasive) and 4 (very persuasive).
 Set this task if you want your students to explicitly evaluate the persuasiveness or quality of a claim in relation to the claim above it, helping to develop students’ reasoning and evaluation skills.
 You can pair this task with enabling the Anonymous Discussion feature to ensure students won’t be influenced by their peers’ votes.

 note